feng1008/spark/README.md

 interest_calculate: calculate the interest of a user on each category (including first class and second class), the input file is the latest opened packages of a user. and the interest calculate :  interest(i)=0.9*interest(i-1)+interest, the normalized interest: normal_interest=1.0/(1+exp(-interest)).

+active_calculate: calculate the activeness of a user on ecah category (including first class and second class), the activeness of each category is the latest time the user open.